Airsoft gun: Usage

 Airsoft in the past was used almost solely for recreational purposes, but in 2012, gas blowback (GBB) airsoft technology became adopted by US federal and state institutions as an affordable and reliable tactical training tool for close quarters battles.
 In 2018, the United States Coast Guard officially adopted SIG-branded P229 airsoft pistol for training.
 The GBB guns allow for correct weapon manipulation drills, muscle memory training, stress inoculation and force-on-force simulations for a fraction of the cost of conventional bolt conversion kits that use marking cartridges with wax bullets from training ammunition manufacturers such as UTM and Simunition.
 Airsoft guns also allow basic and advanced shooter training in a safer environment by reducing the risks of accidental injury or death from a negligent discharge.

 There are clubs, teams, and even athletic associations devoted to airsoft events around the world.
 Europe is home to some of the largest events, with skirmishes of over 2,000 people participating.
 In North America, in 2012 alone, Fulda Gap Airsoft Game in Taylorsville, North Carolina had over 1,100 participants, and Operation Lion Claws Military Simulation Series (OLCMSS) had 800 people attend at George Air Force Base in Victorville, California.
 American Mil-sim, Black Sheep, and Ballahack also host large games.
-The attraction of the larger games is due to the intensity and variety in equipment that is used, ranging from small arms to armored vehicles.
+Events may include a variety of equipment ranging from small arms to armored vehicles.

 In many countries, every airsoft gun owner and active enthusiast must be affiliated with an accredited airsoft association or federation.
 Most airsoft players host games at a registered field where combat situations are simulated using airsoft weaponry like replica pistols, submachine guns, carbines/assault rifles, DMRs/sniper rifles, light machine guns, grenades and landmines.
 Great variety and profusion of militaria is usually used.
 Historical reenactment of famous war situations is another favorite of many airsoft players and clubs.
 In addition, a number of companies such as Systema Engineering and Celsius Technology manufacture ultra-realistic high-velocity airsoft rifles designed specifically for the police and military for non-lethal training purposes.
-People today can also use it as props for film making.
+People today may also use air soft guns as props for film making.